Mark (Australian rules football): Rules

 Upon taking a mark, the umpire will blow the whistle to signify the mark and a player is entitled to an unimpeded kick of the ball.
-The nearest opposition player stands on the spot where the player marked the ball, which is also known as 'the mark' and he becomes 'the man on the mark.'
+The nearest opposition player stands on the spot where the player marked the ball, which is also known as 'the mark' and they become 'the man on the mark.'
 When awarded the free kick, the player can choose to forego their kick to play-on and run into space, with the defending players then allowed to tackle as normal.
 The player has 10 seconds to move the ball on after a mark unless they are taking a shot on goal in which case they have 30 seconds to take their kick.
 If the player takes too long to complete their free kick, the umpire will call play-on, rescinding the award of the free kick, which also allows the defenders to tackle as normal.

 A mark must be caught cleanly, with the player having complete control of the ball, even if only for a short time.
 As such, if the ball is punched out from between the player's hands after it is caught, or the ball is dislodged upon hitting the ground, a mark is still paid, even if the ball was held for only an instant.

 Although the rules make no provision for two players marking the ball simultaneously, by convention the umpire will award the mark to the man in front, i.e. the player who has the front position in the marking contest.
-If he cannot determine which player is in front, then a ball-up will result.
+If the umpire cannot determine which player is in front, then a ball-up will result.

 The mark has been included in the compromise rules used in the International Rules Football series between teams from Australia and Ireland since 1984.